Lukensm85/Dog-Food-Project/README.md

 - Months with more or less than 30 days
 - Characters or letters entered

-Considerations:

-- Where will Order info be stored
-- How many simultaneous orders can be placed
-- Min & max dog food that can be ordered
-- Is shelter inside or outside U.S (measurement units)

 Error Cases:

 - What happens if user inputs letters or symbols